jlaplante333/Dobbience/README.md

 # Dobbience
-Dobbience bot for education on Twitter about trading, fintech, crypto, dating
+Dobbience bot for education on generating memes for X based on news on trading, fintech, crypto, AI, dating, tech, science.